-The Master of Science in Social Administration (MSSA, equivalent to an MSW) at Case Western Reserve University’s Jack, Joseph and Morton Mandel School of Applied Social Sciences is fully accredited by the Council on Social Work Education (CSWE) Commission on Accreditation.
+The Master of Social Work (MSW) at Case Western Reserve University’s Jack, Joseph and Morton Mandel School of Applied Social Sciences is fully accredited by the Council on Social Work Education (CSWE) Commission on Accreditation.
 In fact, we have been accredited since 1919, the first year graduate social work education was available.

 Accreditation of a master’s social work program by the Council on Social Work Education’s Board of Accreditation indicates that it meets or exceeds criteria for the assessment of program quality evaluated through a peer reviewed process.
 An accredited program has sufficient resources to meet its mission and goals and the Board of Accreditation has verified that it demonstrates compliance with all sections of the Educational Policy and Accreditation Standards.